Whatever Happened To The Most Memorable Say Yes To The Dress Couples?

 Omarosa tried to take photos at the White House

-Omarosa Manigault is known for her time on "The Apprentice" and for working on Trump's White House staff, but, in 2016, she was just another bride in Kleinfeld.
-And there, Manigault found the rosy dress of her dreams in a $6,400 ballgown by Ysa Makino.
+Omarosa Manigault Newman is known for her time on "The Apprentice" and for working as part of Donald Trump's initial White House administration, but, in 2016, she was just another bride in Kleinfeld.
+And there, Omarosa found the rosy dress of her dreams in a $6,400 ballgown by Ysa Makino.
+But there was drama after she left the store.

-But there was drama after Manigault left the store.
 She got married at the Trump Hotel in Washington, D.C., and, after the reception, she and her 39-person bridal party showed up unannounced to the White House and tried to take photos.
-That same year, in December 2017, White House press secretary Sarah Huckabee Sanders announced that Manigault (now Manigault-Newman) had handed in her resignation.
-However, Fortune reported that Manigault didn't quit — she was fired.
+That same year, in December 2017, White House press secretary Sarah Huckabee Sanders announced that Omarosa had handed in her resignation.
+However, Fortune reported that she didn't quit — she was fired.
 And the firing reportedly "didn't go well."
 Yikes.

 By 2018, Omarosa authored a No. 1 New York Times bestseller — "Unhinged: An Insider's Account of the Trump White House."
 These days, it appears things have slowed down.
-She's still married, and she's been promoting her book and making occasional TV appearances — both on the news and on reality TV shows like "House of Villains."
+She's still married, and she's been busily promoting her book and making occasional TV appearances — both on the news and on reality TV shows like "House of Villains."

 This country singer has stayed strong

 When Whitney Duncan was on a 2014 episode of "SYTTD," she introduced herself as a country music singer, but viewers might know her best from her time on reality shows.
-She was on Season 5 of "Nashville Star" in 2007, she was on "Survivor: South Pacific" (which is where she met her future husband Keith Tollefson) in 2011, and she and Tollefson teamed up for "The Amazing Race" Season 25 (via People).
+She was on Season 5 of "Nashville Star" in 2007, she was on "Survivor: South Pacific" (which is where she met her future husband Keith Tollefson) in 2011, and she and Tollefson teamed up for "The Amazing Race" Season 25.
 While at Kleinfeld, Duncan found a fitted lace gown for her wedding.

 These days, she seems to have given up the reality show life.
 She's worked as a fitness trainer and, even though her singing career may have taken a backseat for a little while, she never gave up on her dreams.
-In November 2018, she posted a #WaybackWednesday of herself at the CMAs in 2009.
-She wrote, "This girl didn't know that she (& many many other talented females) would still be struggling to be heard almost a decade later."
-Still, she didn't lose hope, as she said, "This ole girl ain't giving up yet."
-In 2021, she released "Heartbreaker," and in 2022, she released the EP "I'm the Fire."
+In November 2018, she posted a #WaybackWednesday on Instagram of herself at the CMAs in 2009, writing, "This girl didn't know that she (& many many other talented females) would still be struggling to be heard almost a decade later."

 This paralyzed groom and his wife fostered children